-- (A) The offeror certifies that - - (1) The prices in this offer have been arrived at independently, without, for the purpose of restricting competition, any consultation, communication or agreement with any other offeror or competitor relating to (i) those prices, (ii) the intention to submit an offer, or (iii) the methods or factors used to calculate the prices offered; - (2) The prices in this offer have not been and will not be knowingly disclosed by the offeror, directly or indirectly, to any other offeror or competitor before bid opening (in the case of a sealed bid solicitation) or contract award (in the case of a negotiated solicitation) unless otherwise required by law; and - (3) No attempt has been made or will be made by the offeror to induce any other concern to submit or not to submit an offer for the purpose of restricting competition. - (B) Each signature on the offer is considered to be a certification by the signatory that the signatory - (1) Is the person in the offeror's organization responsible for determining the prices being offered in this bid or proposal, and that the signatory has not participated and will not participate in any action contrary to subparagraphs (a)(1) through (a)(3) above; or - (2) (i) Has been authorized, in writing, to act as agent for the following principals in certifying that those principals have not participated, and will not participate in any action contrary to subparagraphs (a)(1) through (a)(3) above:
+- (1) The prices in this offer have been arrived at independently, without, for the purpose of restricting competition, any consultation, communication or agreement with any other offeror or competitor relating to (i) those prices, (ii) the intention to submit an offer, or (iii) the methods or factors used to calculate the prices offered. - (2) The prices in this offer have not been and will not be knowingly disclosed by the offeror, directly or indirectly, to any other offeror or competitor before bid opening (in the case of a sealed bid solicitation) or contract award (in the case of a negotiated solicitation) unless otherwise required by law: and - (3) No attempt has been made or will be made by the offeror to induce any other concern to submit or not to submit an offer for the purpose of restricting competition. - (B) Each signature on the offer is considered to be a certification by the signatory that the signatory - (1) Is the person in the offeror's organization responsible for determining the prices being offered in this bid or proposal, and that the signatory has not participated and will not participate in any action contrary to subparagraphs (a)(1) through (a)(3) above; or - (2) (i) Has been authorized, in writing, to act as agent for the following principals in certifying that those principals have not participated, and will not participate in any action contrary to subparagraphs (a)(1) through (a)(3) above:

-(Name) (Title)

-(Marrie) (Tide)

-(Name) (Title)

-(INAILIE) (Tiue)

-(1) /T:41 - \

-(Name) (Title)
+(Title)

-[Insert full name of person(s) in the offeror's organization responsible for determining the prices offered in this bid or proposal, and the title of his or her position in the offeror's organization, (add lines as needed)];

-- (ii).
-As an authorized agent, does certify that the principals named in subdivision (b)(2)(i) above have not participated, and will not participate, in any action contrary to subparagraphs (a)(1) through (a)(3) above. - (iii).
-As an agent, has not personally participated, and will not participate, in any action contrary to subparagraphs (a) (1) through (a)(3) above. - (C) If the offeror deletes or modifies subparagraph (a)(2) above, the offeror must furnish with its offer a signed statement setting forth in detail the circumstances of the disclosure.

-Proposer's Authorized Signature and Title (must be sworn before a notary public, by Date (Month, Day and Year) person authorized to sign for company).
-Sworn to and subscribed before me this day / of, 2019.
-NOTARY PUBLIC My commission expires: NOTART OBLIC
+, , (Name) (Title) (Name) (Title) - · · · · · · · · · · · · · · · · · · · organization responsible for determining the prices offered the offeror's organization, (add lines as needed)]; in this bid or and will not participate, in any action co nat the principals named in subdivision (b)(2)(i) above have contrary to subparagraphs (a)(1) through (a)(3) above. ipated, and will not participate, in any action contrary to sub (C) If the offeror deletes or modifies subparagra setting forth in detail the circumstances of th ph (a)(2) above, the offeror must furnish with its offer a sign ne disclosure. ned statement Proposer's Authorized Signature and Title Date (Month, Day, and Year) (Must be sworn before a notary public, by pers son authorized to sign for company).
+Sworn to and subscribed before me this day of , 20 NOTARY PUBLIC

+CRC Operational Standards